Proven-Paradox/shaper-system/Handbook.md

 //See comments on Deadened Nerves

 #### Elemental Attunement
-When you gain this power, pick one of the following: Fire, Cold, Sky, Earth, Light, or Dark.
+When you gain this Lesson, pick one of the following: Fire, Cold, Sky, Earth, Light, or Dark.
 Whenever you use an Ability with the [Elemental] tag, you may chose to deal damage of the corresponding type.
-Special: You may take this Power more than once, choosing a different element each time.
+Special: You may take this Lesson more than once, choosing a different element each time.
 The first time you gain an Ability with the [Elemental] tag, you also automatically gain Elemental Attunement for free once.
-Every additional instance of this Power costs 3 XP.
+Every additional instance of this Lesson costs 3 XP.

 #### Extended Duration Obstacles
 Increase the duration of any Terrain Abilities you use by a number of rounds equal to your Hero Tier.
 In addition, you can dismiss your own Terrain Abilities as a Minor action.